Afonso Patrão

-Afonso Cruz Patrão (born 3 February 2007) is a Portuguese professional footballer who plays as a forward for Primeira Liga club Braga.
+Afonso Cruz Patrão (born 3 February 2007) is a Portuguese professional footballer who plays as a forward for Cypriot First Division club Pafos.

 Club career

 Born in Esposende, Patrão signed his first professional contract with Braga on 20 June 2023.

-On 22 February 2025 he debuted for Braga B in a 1–0 win away to Länk Vilaverdense in Liga 3, contributing an assist.
-He made his first-team debut on 8 March 2025, coming on late in a 1–0 home victory over FC Porto.
+On 22 February 2025, he debuted for Braga B in a 1–0 win away against Länk Vilaverdense in Liga 3, contributing an assist.
+He made his first-team debut on 8 March 2025, coming on late in a 1–0 home victory over Porto.

-Patrão scored his first Primeira Liga goal on 7 April 2025, heading in the 87th-minute equaliser in a 1–1 draw away at Sporting CP at the Estádio José Alvalade.
+Patrão scored his first Primeira Liga goal on 7 April 2025, heading in the 87th-minute equaliser in a 1–1 draw away with Sporting CP at the Estádio José Alvalade.

+On 28 January 2026, Patrão moved to Belgium, joining Pro League club Westerlo on a contract until June 2030, for a fee of €220.000.

+On 4 September 2026, Patrão signed a four-year contract with Cypriot First Division club Pafos.

 International career

 Patrão was named in Portugal’s final squad for the 2024 UEFA European Under-17 Championship and helped the team reach the final of the tournament.

 Style of play

 A centre-forward noted for movement in the box and finishing, Patrão was described by a former Braga youth coach as a player who “always lived for goals”.